The Kost of Freedom

 Photo: Handy Wicaksono/Unsplash

-When I took a job in the far north of Surabaya six years ago, I was faced with a 60-kilometre commute every day on my scooter.
-The office was a one and a half hour ride from my parents’ house on the other side of the city, so a total of three hours in miserable traffic — every day.
+When I took a job in the far north of Surabaya six years ago, I was faced with a 60-kilometer commute every day on my scooter.
+The office was a one and a half hour ride from my parents’ house on the other side of the city, so a total of three hours in miserable traffic—every day.
 In the end, I decided to rent a studio room, called ‘kost’ in Indonesia, closer to the office.

 A kost is not quite a flat.
 It’s just a room with a single bed, a cupboard, and a desk and chair set.
 If you can afford it, you can get air conditioning, if not you’ll have to settle for a fan.
 There will be a shared kitchen and living room.
 Also depending on your budget, you’ll either get an en suite bathroom, or you’ll have to share one with the other ‘anak kost’ (literally, ‘children of the kost’).
 Some kost offer quite a bit of privacy for their residents, allowing you to bring friends of the opposite sex to stay the night, or even have pets.
 How much freedom you can enjoy likewise depends on how deep your pocket is.